Introduction

 Another strategy is to keep your character looking to your right side whenever possible, as this also hides the sprite

 A dead Corpsman is a useless Corpsman.
-Your first defense is not being noticed.
+Your first defence is not being noticed.

 Health Conceptualization